-Remember, fortifying or reinforcing your messaging helps on your brand voice and your expertise.
+Remember, fortifying or reinforcing your messaging helps your brand voice and your expertise.

-Repurposing your content encourages you to strengthen the knowledge that you have in your mind, to add into it, and to turn out to be much well-versed on things that your company does.
+Repurposing your content encourages you to strengthen the knowledge that you have in your mind, to add to it, and to turn out to be much more well-versed in things that your company does.
 Likewise, repurposing enables you to get acquainted with various content formats to see what works.

 Content holds a lot of significant value.
 However, it might hold much more than you might think.
-Evaluate your current contents and then consider how you can repurpose it.
+Evaluate your current content and then consider how you can repurpose it.

-For many companies that don’t have the time, Brenton Way offers a fully-managed content repurposing solution.
-Our team of content writers handle everything from written content and use our unique algorithm to repurpose your content into infographics, e-books, and videos.
+For many companies that don’t have the time, Brenton Way offers a fully managed content repurposing solution.
+Our team of content writers handles everything from written content and uses our unique algorithm to repurpose your content into infographics, e-books, and videos.